 An excerpt from Michael Chabon's short story, "Werewolves in Their Youth" in the collection of short stories of the same name.
 Michael Chabon's latest novel is Telegraph Avenue.

 Act Four: One Brain Shrinks, Another Brain Grows

 Act Four, "One Brain Shrinks, One Brain Grows."

-Few years back, Julie Hill's husband was diagnosed with a rare brain disease.
-And two years later, when her son, Nick, was six years old, he began trying to make sense of what was happening.
-Julie gave us this dispatch on how her son was thinking about the whole thing at the time.
+Back in 1999, Julie Hill's husband was diagnosed with a rare brain disease.
+And two years later, when her son, Nick, was just six years old, he began trying to make sense of what was happening to his dad.
+Julie gave us this dispatch back then on how her son was thinking about the whole thing at the time.

 My son is mad at God and hates babies, and I blame The Lion King.
 I found out about Nick's feelings for babies about a year ago.
 We'd go to the park and he'd see a baby in a carriage, and he'd say, ew, a baby.

 His school has mixed age classes, so there are kids aged 3, 4, 5, and 6.
 This fall, our friend's three-year-old little boy named Chance joined Nick's class.
 We love Chance and his family.
 We spend holidays with them.
 But having Chance in the same class annoyed Nick.
 Nick taunted him, teasing Chance to tears, telling him, go back home.
 You're too little for school.
 Nick usually isn't mean like that.
 We couldn't figure it out.